 Femoston-Conti is available in packs of 28 tablets.

-The salmon-coloured tablets each containing 1 mg oestradiol and 5 mg dydrogesterone.
+The salmon-coloured tablets each containing 1 mg estradiol and 5 mg dydrogesterone.

 Femoston-Conti tablets also contain: